bg

 The wavy corrugated paper is what gives cardboard its’ strength.
 Corrugated is recycled like the office paper we spoke about before.
 It gets baled at a Materials Recovery facility (MRF), and then transported to a mill.
 Then it gets unbaled, shredded, washed, mashed, pressed, rolled and dried into big rolls of paper.

-You may not recycle a lot of corrugated cardboard at home because you probably don’t have that much around the house.
-But, corrugated cardboard is used a lot and recycled by most businesses.
+Online shopping and delivery services have increased the amount of corrugated cardboard in the waste stream.
+Also, corrugated cardboard is used a lot and recycled by most businesses.
 Everything that you buy in a store was once in a cardboard box for shipping.
-Over one half of a stores trash is cardboard.
+Over one half of a retail stores trash is cardboard.
 Some stores have so much cardboard to recycle that they have their own baler in the back of the store.
 This way the cardboard goes straight to the paper mill and doesn’t have to go to a MRF.